-Over the past four decades, American and Soviet/Russian leaders have used a progression of bilateral agreements and other measures to limit and reduce their substantial nuclear warhead and strategic missile and bomber arsenals.
+Over the past five decades, American and Soviet/Russian leaders have used a progression of bilateral agreements and other measures to limit and reduce their substantial nuclear warhead and strategic missile and bomber arsenals.
 The following is a brief summary.

 Strategic Nuclear Arms Control Agreements

 Begun in November 1969, by May 1972, the Strategic Arms Limitation Talks (SALT) had produced both the , which limited strategic missile defenses to 200 (later 100) interceptors each, and the Interim Agreement, an executive agreement that capped U.S. and Soviet intercontinental ballistic missiles (ICBM) and submarine-launched ballistic missile (SLBM) forces.
 Under the Interim Agreement, both sides pledged not to construct new ICBM silos, not to increase the size of existing ICBM silos “significantly,” and capped the number of SLBM launch tubes and SLBM-carrying submarines.
 The agreement ignored strategic bombers and did not address warhead numbers, leaving both sides free to enlarge their forces by deploying multiple warheads (MIRVs) onto their ICBMs and SLBMs and increasing their bomber-based forces.
 The agreement limited the United States to 1,054 ICBM silos and 656 SLBM launch tubes.
 The Soviet Union was limited to 1,607 ICBM silos and 740 SLBM launch tubes.
 In June 2002, the United States unilaterally withdrew from the ABM treaty.